lyteword/chspurgeon-tod/volume-3/psalm-68.md

 **Verse 14.**

-1\.Where earth's greatest battles are fought.
+1\.
+Where earth's greatest battles are fought.
 "Scattered, ""in it, " *i.e.,* in Zion.
 "There brake he, "etc.

-2\.By whom?
+2\.
+By whom?
 The Almighty.

-3\.When?
+3\.
+When?
 In answer to his people's faith and prayer.

-4\.How?
+4\.
+How?

 (a) Without noise, gently: as the fall of snow.